 - The product's typical usage pattern (the amount of time spent in each of the various modes of operation)

-- Energy or costs that may be saved through the application of different technologies, operating procedures, or design practices
+- Energy or costs that may be saved by applying various technologies, operating procedures, or design practices

 - Product lifetime and frequency of replacement

 - Applicable standards and legislation that may affect a product's energy consumption, cost of operation, and availability